-Catholic Prayer: Rosary
+Catholic Prayer: Praying the Rosary

 Fr.
 Weiser explains the origin of the rosary and how to pray it properly.
 We highly recommend that you read Pope John Paul II's Apostolic Letter Rosarium Virginis Mariae, or "On the Most Holy Rosary."
 It explains even further this wonderful devotion, and introduces the optional mysteries of light, or Luminous mysteries.